weisunglee/weisunglee/README.md

 ### Hey there 👋
 I'm a software engineer in Taiwan, it's been over ten years since I first started learning programming languages.
-I'm happy to share what I know with my friends.:heart:
+I'm happy to share what I know with you.:heart:

 ---